Pinkie (painting): In popular culture

-The paintings are used as set decorations for many episodes of the American television show, Leave It to Beaver.
+The paintings are used as set decorations for many episodes of the American television show Leave It to Beaver.
 The two paintings are located on the wall immediately to the left and right side of the front door of the family home.

-In the film Joker, Pinkie and Blue Boy are both seen hanging on the wall of Arthur and Penny Fleck's apartment near the television set.
+In the film Joker, Pinkie and The Blue Boy are both seen hanging on the wall of Arthur and Penny Fleck's apartment near the television set.